 For instance, you could look at crypto margin trading, get a second job, or simply severely reduce your expenses.
 With these methods, you might just find that you have plenty of cash at your disposal within several months.

-If you’d rather not put your own cash on the table, either out of preference or because it’s not a viable option (say, you need significant investment), then you could look at angel investors.
+If you’d rather not put your own cash on the table, either out of preference or because it’s not a viable option (say, you need significant investment), then you could look at angel investors is also known as hard money loan.

 These are people who have access to high amounts of capital, and who look to invest in businesses that have a lot of potential.
 That doesn’t necessarily mean investing in regular stocks and CFDs, but being more direct and involved in terms of where they invest their money.